 Quickly overshadowed by the meteoric rise and fall of the Invisible Children and its masturbatory answers to white guilt, the Russian presidential election was covered sparsely by Western media and quickly swept under the blogosphere’s shag rug.
 Myopic, as this election will majorly affect global politics for the next six years, but we had seen this coming: everyone knew who the winner would be and the US-EU conglomerate’s response, a lukewarm ‘we’d appreciate an “independent and credible” investigation, but we’ll work with you anyway if that’s too much trouble’ came as no surprise.… [Read more]

 This week marked another week of progress…and regress.
 A very young man, Trayvon Martin, died a month ago and the man who shot him is still walking around quite free.
 Regression.

 Many of us are watching to see what happens, especially since it is quite clear that law enforcement didn’t do its job; will there be justice or… just us?… [Read more]

 Work: it’s what we do to eat.
 It’s where we meet most of the people we know when we first move to a new place.
 It’s where we spend most of our hours awake, and sometimes sleep there when we’re tired and nod off behind the computer.
 We are the one country that people from other nations think that, “lives to work.”… [Read more]

 This coverage of the just-completed Left Forum will endeavor to describe a moment in time when a passionately humanistic group of people achieves critical mass in both weight of numbers and ideas.

-The Left Forum is a 2 ½ day event that took place from March 16-18 at Pace University in New York City.… [Read more]
+The Left Forum is a 2 ½ day event that took place from March 16-18 at Pace University in New York City.
+Attendees, who hailed from all over the world, could select from more than 400 sessions involving more than 1400 speakers.… [Read more]